Phoenix1504e/mini-control-plane/README.md

 workload execution or container orchestration.

 ---
-### Version 2 Overview
+### Version 3 Overview

-This release evolves the project toward a Kubernetes-style control plane with real distributed systems fundamentals, including:
+This release completes the core control-plane architecture, including:
-- etcd-backed storage with strong consistency and MVCC (`resourceVersion`)
+- etcd-backed storage with MVCC (`resourceVersion`)
 - Optimistic concurrency control (compare-and-swap)
+- Watch-based informers for event-driven reconciliation
+- Leader election using etcd leases for single-active controllers
+- A scheduler that assigns replicas to nodes based on desired state
-- Atomic status subresource updates and structured Conditions
+- Atomic status subresource updates with structured Conditions
-- Event-driven watch + informer reconciliation (no polling)
 ---

 ## Motivation